psychtlc/my_user_manual/README.md

 **Asynchronous communication**: I have a strong preference for asynchronous communication and will default to it when possible.
 While I recognize the importance of a well-defined meeting, I know that quality work comes from people working concurrently on projects and products at the times that work best for them.

 **Synchronous communication**: While I tend to default to async communication as a starting point, I also recognize the importance of synchronous communication in terms of building rapport, trust, and quickly delivering shared context to a group.

-**My Availability**: You may find me around at 'odd' times, mainly due the nature of managing 3 kids at home in 3 different schools.
-So while I might need to run to a midday doctor appointment or take some time to prep dinner, I will often catch up on things after the dishes are put away and everyone's teeth are brushed.

 ## Favorites

 - **Books**: Catch-22, 100 Years of Solitude, The Godfather, East of Eden, Hail Mary
 - **Movies**: Shawhshank Redemption, Lost in Translation, Jaws, Hard Candy
-- **TV**: Shitts Creek, The Wire, Master Of None, What We Do In The Shadows, Star Trek TNG
+- **TV**: Shitts Creek, The Wire, What We Do In The Shadows, Star Trek TNG
 - **Food**: All the bread, dark chocolate, aloo gobi masala
 - **Music**: Beastie Boys, Tribe Called Quest, Rage Against The Machine, Frank Turner; Caveat:  I prefer my live music classical/opera
 - **Comedy**: Ali Wong, Sara Silverman, Bowen Yang, Patton Oswald